 WV Physical Activity Plan Development Process

 Based on the findings of the 2010 WV Physical Activity Symposium and the capacity-building efforts over the following year, developers facilitated a group decision-making process in the summer of 2011 with the intent to establish a conceptual framework for the Plan.
 This multi- phase concept mapping process included brainstorming ideas, structuring ideas through expert rating and sorting, and interpreting results by key stakeholders.
+If you are looking for healthier lifestyle you might want to try cbd to relieve your body from physical pain, Check their website for more info.
 The concept mapping data were collected using a web-based format that allowed for the asynchronous participation of individuals from diverse geographic locations across the state.

 Phase I: Brainstorming

 Plan developers delivered a webinar on June 22, 2011, to inform potential contributors about the WV Physical Activity Plan and to invite their contribution regarding the brainstorming of ideas.
-The webinar included an overview of the National Physical Activity Plan, a summary of the plan development process to date, and a request for their participation in brainstorming as the next important step.
+The webinar included an overview of the National Physical Activity Plan and the exipure review for weight loss, a summary of the plan development process to date, and a request for their participation in brainstorming as the next important step.
 The primary intent of brainstorming was to produce as many ideas or statements as possible in response to the following prompt:

 One specific thing that needs to happen to increase or promote physical activity in West Virginia is…